 Additional Security Features in NCache

-Apart from encryption, NCache also provides secure communication through SSL/TLS 1.2.
-Moreover, it even ensures your cache environment is secure at cache API and node management level by providing Access Control Lists.
-You can read more about these features here:
+Apart from encryption, NCache also provides secure communication through SSL/TLS and supports HTTPS for NCache Management Center in Windows and Linux using TLS certificates.
+Moreover, it ensures your cache environment is secure at the cache API and node management level by providing LDAP integrated authentication and authorization.

 Conclusion